pgmodeler/pgmodeler/PLUGINS.md

                                       +---(lib)*(pluginA.)(so|dylib|dll) (library)
                                       +---pluginA.png                    (icon)

-* Library: is the shared object that represents the plugin.
+* Library: it is the shared object that represents the plugin.
 The prefix (lib) and suffix (so|dylib|dll) are plataform dependent.
-* Icon: It is a PNG image that represents the plugin on the plugins toolbar.
+* Icon: it is a PNG image that represents the plugin on the plugins toolbar.

 The dummy plugin
 ----------------